ssw2003/startup/notes.md

 ref hooks let thing hold info that isnt used 4 rendering like dom node or timeout id.
 Updating this doesn't rerender component. const iR = useRef(null);

-effect hook lets thing connect to and synchronize with external systems
+effect hook lets thing connect to and synchronize with external systems.
+Thing connects component to external systems.

+performance hook-useMemo or useCallback.
+Skipping unnecessary work or already done work.

+package.json is blueprint or manifest for node.js project.
+Its main purpose it to manage dependencies.

+fetch function is javascript function that requests resources from internet or other things and it returns promise.
+Response object when it can

+node.js is for executing JavaScript outside of web browser.
+It package management.
+Vite, which compiles the JSX/React code into JavaScript runs with it.

+Vite acts like factory for furniture-UI components and bundles code.

+pm2 keeps thing running.
+If crashes, pm2 restarts thing. monitoring and logging.
+Serves static files.